Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Introduction

 Very recently,~\cite{cai2019fcsrj} proposes a deep generative adversarial network (FCSR-GAN) to jointly super-resolve and inpaint occluded face images in low resolutions.
-Compared to the solutions which directly combine face inpainting and SR methods, FCSR-GAN is able to alleviate artifacts to some extent.
-However, FCSR-GAN may output blurry results when the inputs have very low resolutions and extreme poses.
-As shown in Fig.~\ref{fig1}(h), over-smoothed facial details and severe distortions appear in the hallucinated face.
+Sharing a similar spirit with us, FCSR-GAN achieves better performance by considering the relation between two tasks, \textit{i.e.}, face inpainting, face super-resolution.
+However, without a progressive processing mechanism, FCSR-GAN inpaints occluded LR faces in only one single stage and then super-resolves the non-occluded LR faces by a large magnification factor ($8\times$ or $16\times$) in another solo-stage.
+Apparently, as a ``one-shot deal” method, FCSR-GAN does not possess a ``looking back” mechanism to refine the results iteratively.
+As demonstrated in Fig.~\ref{fig1}(h), although FCSR-GAN achieves better results than prior works, over-smoothed facial details and severe distortions still exist in the results generated by FCSR-GAN~\cite{cai2019fcsrj}.

 In this paper, we propose to hallucinate occluded LR inputs$\footnote[1]{occluded LR faces: low-resolution faces with occlusions.}$ while achieving non-occluded HR faces$\footnote[2]{non-occluded HR faces: high-resolution faces without occlusions.}$ in a unified framework.
-In this manner, these two tasks (\emph{i.e.,} face SR and face inpainting) are addressed simultaneously and mutually facilitate each other.
-Moreover, we design a progressive joint face SR and face inpainting framework, dubbed Pro-UIGAN.
+In this manner, these two tasks (\emph{i.e.,} face SR and face inpainting) are addressed simultaneously and facilitate each other mutually.
+Compared to FCSR-GAN, our joint mechanism is accomplished by a multi-stage progressive hallucination strategy.
+We design a progressive joint face SR and face inpainting framework, dubbed Pro-UIGAN.
 Pro-UIGAN runs in a multi-stage manner where each stage refines the face images hallucinated at the previous stage.
 By iteratively refining the details of hallucinated images, we can achieve high-quality results for large upsampling factors.
 Not only that, equipped with a delicate designed cross-modal attention mechanism, we exploit facial geometry priors (\emph{i.e.}, facial landmark heatmaps) as the semantic guidance during our progressive hallucination process to reconstruct more realistic facial details.